 5. Identify all publication sources where the scraped data will be presented (via your own API, your own Web site, blogs and other generated content).
 Ensure that the source of the data is acknowledged as stipulated in the original owner’s copyright and as the terms of service describe.
 Inform the original data owner of the reuse and attribution.

-Tomorrow, we will be publishing the first part of our in-depth look at Web scraping and APIs.
+In early April, we will be publishing the first part of our in-depth look at Web scraping and APIs.
 This series starts by exploring some of the legal and process issues involved in scraping Web data and creating API endpoints from it.
 In Part Two, we will review available Web tools that scrape data and store it via an API interface.
 Future parts of the series will explore coding tools that create APIs from scraped data.
 Finally, we will explore business models and commercial opportunities that can be generated by using public data scraped from the Web.
 Throughout the series, we urge readers to return to the above process to best ensure your data rights protection.